-It is mandatory for STMS doctoral student to achieve at least 12 ECTS credits in interdisciplinary modules during the PhD program.
+It is mandatory for STMS doctoral student to achieve at least 12 ECTS (60 hours) credits in interdisciplinary modules offered by the STMS PhD program before the end of the PhD.
 In case of special Training Plans and with the permission of the Course Coordinator an exception to this rule can be discussed.